Eating Disorder Management

 New to eating disorders?
 We’ve got your questions answered

-We have 3 Dietitians at Dietwise with extensive expertise in eating disorders and are currently accepting referrals- Sonya Douglas, Kirasha Maharaj and Eryn Richards.
+We have 3 Dietitians at Dietwise with extensive expertise in eating disorders and are currently accepting referrals- Sonya Douglas, Kirasha Maharaj, Eryn Richards and Cassie Iannello.
 They have all been awarded the status of a Credentialed Eating Disorder Clinician (CEDC) by ANZAED.

 Our team draws on collective experience from working in the public and private hospital system (acute medical wards and Mental Health Units), The Hollywood Clinic- Inpatient and Day Program and delivering training to other Dietitians in collaboration with WAEDOCS.
 Having a large team, we have minimal wait times.
 Our fees vary between Dietitians and you can learn more about our fees.